Tumor Cells Get Hooked on Cancer Drugs, Meet Their Demise - D-brief

 Working mostly with samples of tissue in the lab, they used CRISPR gene editing technology to systematically knock out genes in cancerous melanoma cells that had proven to be addicted to a cancer drug.
 They were looking to see which of the modified cells would survive when they took away the drug, revealing which genes were implicated in addiction.
 They ended up finding three genes that encode for proteins in melanoma that are also involved in cancer drug addiction.
 Turning off these genes cures their addiction, but it also allows researchers to exploit this weakness.

-The researchers still aren’t sure how it works, but it seems to have to do with a special trait that melanoma cells have.
+The researchers gained a better understanding of how this works, and it seems to have to do with a special trait that melanoma cells have.
 They can switch from growth mode to attack mode by altering how their genes are expressed, something that helps make melanoma so dangerous.
 The cells that died of drug addiction had switched into attack mode when the drug was removed, but researchers aren’t sure how this contributed to cell death.
 They published their findings Wednesday in Nature.

 Addiction Leads to Death